 Clark said the defendant, Herman Gayle, 26, of West 151st Street in Manhattan was arraigned on Thursday on second-degree murder, first-degree manslaughter, two counts of second-degree criminal possession of a weapon, and possession of ammunition before Bronx Supreme Court Justice Brenda Rivera.
 Gayle was remanded in custody and is due back in court in January 2025.
 He is deemed innocent unless and until convicted in a court of law.

 According to the investigation, and as reported, on Sept.
 29, at around 1:48 p.m., on East 182nd Street, Gayle allegedly got into an argument with a woman blocking a store entrance.
 The woman called to her son, Devonte Serrano, 29, who was nearby and told him Gayle was bothering her.
 Serrano confronted Gayle and the latter allegedly called someone on his cell phone and stated, “Get my gun.”
-Gayle then left the scene, later returning and brawing with the victim.
-He the allegedly fired at least three shots, striking Serrano in the chest and stomach.
+Gayle then left the scene, later returning and brawling with the victim.
+He then allegedly fired at least three shots, striking Serrano in the chest and stomach.

 A police spokesperson said at the time, “Police responded to a 911 call for a person shot in the vicinity of East 182 Street and Mapes Avenue, within the confines of the 48 Precinct.
 Upon arrival, officers observed a 29-year-old male with a gunshot wound to the head.
 EMS responded to the location and pronounced the male deceased on scene.”